zephinzer/devnotes/linux/ubuntu/setting-up.md

 ```
 > Change the `NODE_VERSION` variable value to 6/7/8/9 *et cetera*.

+Also add the path `${PWD}/node_modules/.bin` to your exported `PATH` environment variable so that you can run binaries from local repositories.

 ## Node Version Manager
 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash